 Atlass has taken a proactive stance with regard to shipboard fires and the proper training of our first responders.
 In conjunction with AIG Private Client Group, Roscioli Yachting Center, Resolve Marine Group and Fort Lauderdale/Davie Fire Departments, we have been able to help provide specialized shipboard training for local firefighters.
 Atlass has now sponsored a handful of training initiatives, after a successful launch of the program at the Rybovich Yard in West Palm Beach.

-The following video highlights the shipboard firefighting program and the need for specialized training.
 In the event that proper maintenance and fire suppression systems/extinguishers are not enough, our firefighters need to have the skill and knowledge to help minimize the losses associated with vessel fires.
 We hope to continue participating in such training events and that ultimately, this knowledge will be shared and spread to other coastal fire departments.